zencart/documentation/content/user/first_steps/how_do_i_install.md

 ### 5\.
 Have you created a database?

-If your hosting account has CPanel, scroll down to the Databases section and click on MySQL Databases.
+If your hosting account has cPanel, scroll down to the Databases section and click on MySQL Databases.
 The Create New Database form should be pre-filled with the username you used to log in to your cPanel.

 Enter a name for your database (the version is often used for easy recognition in multi-database environments) and click on Create Database.
 Then, click the Go Back button to return to the Databases page.